 and not for races.

-Neoprene booties offer an extra bit of warmth for your feet for training to help keep you in the water a bit longer.
+Neoprene socks offer an extra bit of warmth for your feet for training to help keep you in the water a bit longer.
 Not allowed for triathlon races, occasionally allowed for open water swim races if water is very chilly, check with the organiser first.

 A neoprene vest under your wetsuit can help add warmth when training, however not recommended for racing as they are very hard to remove by yourself once you’ve finished the swim.